Do you LOVE America? Of course you do! Celebrate the Fourth of July with a 3D printed patriotic bust of Obama, Washington, or Snowden.

 It’s part of a larger project on MyMiniFactory called “Scan The World”, a non-profit initiative to create a digital archive of fully 3D printable sculptures, artworks and landmarks for the public to access for free.

-The 44th President of the United States, who is our featured image for this story, is tastefully rendered in a low-polygon style while still bringing out his recognisable features.
+The 44th President of the United States, who is our feature image for this story, adopts a low-poly style while still bringing out his recognisable features.
 We particularly like the ears.